tonethar/IGME-430-Fall-2024/exercises/2-ajax-web-services-accept-headers.md

       - a service offered by an electronic device to another electronic device, communicating with each other via the Internet, OR
       - a server running on a computer device, listening for requests at a particular port over a network, serving web documents (HTML, JSON, XML, images)
 - Rather than our client app having to download ALL of the quotes from the JSON file and then choose just one, this web service will do that for us and just return one quote.
-- We will also see how to utilize HTTP *request headers* to specify the content-type of the data our app will receive.
+- We will also see how to utilize HTTP *request headers* to specify the `Content-Type` of the data our app will receive.

 ---